Designaroni/useful-files/Github-Pull-Request-Template.md

 ## **Gotcha's**
-**_Any concerns for the timing of this deployment, related dependancies or additional need to know information?_**
+**_Any concerns for the timing of this deployment, related dependencies or additional need to know information?_**